 Sean M Theriault

-Dr. Theriault, whose classes include the U.S. Congress, Congressional Elections, Party Polarization in the United States, and the Politics of the Catholic Church, is passionate about teaching.
-He has received numerous teaching awards, including the Friar Society Teaching Fellowship (the biggest undergraduate teaching award at University of Texas at Austin) in 2009, UT Professor of the Year in 2011, and the Regents' Outstanding Teaching Award in 2014.
+Theriaults expertise includes political party polarization in the United States, the U.S. Congress, congressional elections, and the Politics of the Catholic Church.
+He has received numerous teaching awards, including the Friar Society Teaching Fellowship (the biggest undergraduate teaching award at UT) in 2009, UT Professor the Year in 2011, and the Regents' Outstanding Teaching Award in 2014.
 In 2012, he was inducted into the Academy of Distinguished Teachers.